Dorados de Sinaloa: Liga de Expansión

-In the spring of 2020, Ascenso MX was restructured into Liga de Expansión MX, a competition designed to foster the development of young footballers.
-Following this change, Dorados began functioning as a reserve team for both Tijuana and Querétaro, as all three clubs are owned by the same group.
-Since then, Dorados has reached the league playoffs in only four of the eleven tournaments it has contested, largely because of the club’s new policy of prioritizing playing time for young players over the pursuit of titles.
+In the spring of 2020, the Ascenso MX was restructured into the Liga de Expansión MX, a competition designed to foster the development of young footballers.
+Following this change, Dorados began functioning as a reserve team for both Tijuana and Querétaro, as all three clubs were owned by the same group.

-In the fall of 2024, the team was relocated to Tijuana due to concerns about the public safety situation in Sinaloa.
+In September 2024, the team was temporarily relocated to Tijuana, Baja California, due to concerns about public safety in Sinaloa, although it provisionally kept its original name.
+In July 2026, Dorados returned to Sinaloa; however, the team was relocated to Mazatlán instead of Culiacán, making Estadio El Encanto their new home.

-Rivalry with Club León
+Rivalry

-When the Dorados de Sinaloa arrived at Primera División A in 2003, a rivalry was born.
-When the franchise was first created in 2003, Dorados became champions in their first tournament, becoming the first team to ever accomplish this feat in Primera A. In their second tournament, Dorados made it to the final once again, falling to Club León.
-Despite losing this final, Dorados and León played the promotion game to Primera División de México where Dorados were victorious.
-Dorados and Leon have played a total of four finals, with each team winning two.
+When the Dorados de Sinaloa arrived at the Primera División 'A' de México in 2003, a rivalry was born.
+When the franchise was first created in 2003, Dorados became champions in their first tournament, becoming the first team to ever accomplish this feat in the Primera División 'A'.
+In their second tournament, Dorados made it to the final once again, falling to León.
+Despite losing this final, Dorados and León played the promotion game to the Primera División de México where Dorados were victorious.
+Dorados and León have played a total of four finals, with each team winning two.

-Since the relegation of Dorados to the Ascenso MX, the two sides have not played in a league match.
+Since the relegation of Dorados to the Ascenso MX in 2016, the two sides have not played in a league match.